-If there are many flats in your block with short leases, it can often prove more practical not to involve your fellow leaseholders, but instead to simply go down the statutory 90 year lease extension route using the same legislation that gives you the right to enfranchise (the Leasehold Reform, Housing & Urban Development Act 1993).
+If there are any flats in your block with short leases, it can often prove more practical not to involve your fellow leaseholders, but instead to go down the statatory 90 year lease extension route using the same legislation that gives you the right to enfranchise (the Leasehold Reform, Housing & Urban Development Act 1993).

 A single lease extension is certainly much simpler.
-What's more, extending your lease does not, in any way, restrict your right to buy your freehold at a later date.
-On the contrary, extending your lease now, means that your share of the costs of any future collective enfranchisement will be much lower.
-Often leaseholders think that extending their lease by 90 years is just as good as owning it permanently, given that they won't be expecting to be alive when the 90 years is up.
-But do remember - just extending your lease doesn't give you the same benefits as owing a share of the freehold though.
+Whats more, extending your lease does not, in any way, restrict your right to buy your freehold at a later date.
+On the contrary, extending your lease now, means that your share of the costs of a future collective enfranchisement will be much lower.

+Often leaseholders think that extending their lease by 90 years is just as good as owning it permanently, given that they wont be expecting to be alive when the 90 years is up.
+But do remember - just extending your lease doesn't give you the same benefits as owning a share of the freehold.

-Lease extension or enfranchisement?
+Lease Extension or enfranchisement?

-If it's practically possible, then our advice is usually to go ahead with enfranchisement.
+If its practically possible, then our advice is usually to go ahead with enfranchisement.
 The costs are likely to be greater, but the gain is significantly better.

-However, especially with large blocks, the biggest hurdle is

-usually not just getting enough leaseholders to commit to the enfranchisement out the outset, but keeping them on board through the entire process.
+However, especially with large blocks, the biggest hurdle is usually not just getting enough leaseholders to commit to the enfranchisement at the outset, but keeping them onboard throughout the entire process.